Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

     [OPTIGA™ Trust M External Interface](#_OPTIGA™_Trust_M).

-  - [OPTIGA™ Trust M External Interface](#_OPTIGA™_Trust_M) provides the necessary details of the external interface to utilize the OPTIGA™ functionality.
+  - [OPTIGA™ Trust M External Interface](#_OPTIGA™_Trust_M) provides the necessary details of the external interface to utilize the functionality offered by OPTIGA™ Trust M devices.

   - [OPTIGA™ Trust M Data Structures](#optiga-trust-m-data-structures)
-    provides details of the key and data objects provided by the OPTIGA™.
+    provides details of the key and data objects provided by the OPTIGA™ Trust M.

   - [Appendix](#_Appendix) provides some useful information with regards to [Command Coding Examples](#command-coding-examples),